shipgirlproject/Indomitable/README.md

 ### Notes

-* You don't need to call `client.login('token')` yourself, Indomitable will call it for you.
+* You don't need to call `client.login('token');` yourself, Indomitable will call it for you.

-* Extended clients that extend from discord.js client will work, as long as you use `client.login();` to get your bot running
+* Extended clients that extend from discord.js client will work, as long as you use `client.login('token');` to get your bot running

 * For fastest performance possible, install the optional dependency **MessagePack** `npm i --save msgpackr`